Talg39/pyhon_slack/README.md

     * When the status code isn't 200 (OK)
     * When given url by the user input is not valid

-4. When finish before commit and push the code remove the token variable for slack (security reassons :) )
+4. When finish, ask for permissions to commit-push.
+Before commit and push the code remove the token variable for slack (security reassons :) )

 #### Bonus
 1. Include in the slack message the current logged in user to the computer